AlexandrosBB/Niche/README.md

 To characterize the climatic conditions for each county, I turned to WorldClim’s global climate database, specifically their ‘bioclim’ collection of annual climate summary measurements.
-As with the county-level polygons, there an exists an API for downloading these files directly from R, this time using the `raster::getData()` function.
-Below is the code for downloading ‘bioclim’ data at a resolution of 5 arc minutes, or approximately 8 x 8 km^2 per grid cell at latitudes considered here.
+As with the county-level polygons, there exists an API for downloading these files directly from R, this time using the `raster::getData()` function.
+Below is the code for downloading ‘bioclim’ data at a resolution of 5 arc minutes, or approximately 64 km\(^2\) per grid cell at latitudes considered here.

 ``` r